drvinceknight/unpeudemath/_drafts/on-a-paper-about-inelligence-vs-conscientiousness.md

 ### Hard work and curiosity are better predictors of academic performance than intellect

-This is one of the nicer takeaways of the paper, by analysing 16 reports of studies that linked the five factor model to academic performance; Poropat shows that the correlation of Conscientiousness is stronger than the correlation of Openness which is in turn stronger than previously reported correlations of the general intelligence factor.
+This is one of the nicer takeaways of the paper, by analysing 16 reports of studies that linked the five factor model to academic performance; Poropat shows that the correlation of Conscientiousness is stronger than the correlation of Openness.
+This is in turn stronger than previously reported correlations of the general intelligence factor.

 I am sure that there will be studies and findings that report different things but I know that I'll be using this meta analysis as a basis for further pedagogic work (in particular this paper will be very helpful for my current undergraduate research student and I: we are looking at student personality in a flipped classroom).